ybinfotech2521/SQL_GeneratorBOT/README.md

 Groq API key from console.groq.com

 5. Run the Backend Server
-powershell
+ in powershell
-# Start FastAPI server
+cd "E:\ecom-llm-analytics\backend"

+# activate the venv (use .bat if .ps1 blocked)
+E:\ecom-llm-analytics\venv\Scripts\activate.ps1

+# start uvicorn (run in foreground so you can see logs)
-uvicorn app.main:app --reload --port 8000
+uvicorn app.main:app --reload --host 127.0.0.1 --port 8000

 # You'll see:
 # INFO:     Uvicorn running on http://127.0.0.1:8000